 So, considering all the variables in an enterprise environment, how do you accurately measure employee end-user experience?

-Catchpoint’s Sonar was designed specifically to measure employee digital experience.
-Sonar combines a browser plug-in with a lightweight companion application.
+Catchpoint’s Endpoint Monitoring was designed specifically to measure employee digital experience.
+Endpoint Monitoring combines a browser plug-in with a lightweight companion application.
 It gives detailed end-to-end view of every component in the network that the employee is connected to, measuring the performance of every application that the employee accesses.

-With the help of Sonar, you gain insight into the delivery chain, starting with the device itself, then through local networks and internet, and to applications, no matter who owns them.
+With the help of Endpoint Monitoring, you gain insight into the delivery chain, starting with the device itself, then through local networks and internet, and to applications, no matter who owns them.

 Stay ahead of any service interruptions that may impact your business-critical infrastructure and software.
 SLA management is easier when you have the data needed to counter and verify breaches.
 Ensure vendors are delivering services without compromising performance.